How to learn astrology

 What we have found by working with thousands of students and teaching astrology for many years is that the slower approach gives the fastest understanding.
 We know this because here at Astro Logos, for over thirty years we have produced fine, professional, consulting astrologers, as well as those who contribute by teaching, writing papers, and developing and selling astrological software.
 A methodical path, making sure that each step is understood before moving on, allows you to begin to read a chart faster and will give you the blinding flash of understand as the chart begins to ‘talk’ to you.
 Slower to start with, but quicker in the end.
 It really is like the Tortoise and the Hare.
 Be slow and get there first.

 So what is this slow approach?
-Here is the pathway we worked out for students which we have fine-tuned and altered over the course of twenty five years to enable students to get the best results.
+Here is the pathway we worked out for students which we have fine-tuned and altered over the course of thirty years to enable students to get the best results.
 This is the pathway that will get you delineating charts like a professional:

 Step 1: The Zodiac